 Recent mass shootings on college campuses have focused many on the responsibilities of colleges and universities to prevent and respond to such violence.
 However, in statistical terms, this type of campus violence can thankfully be considered relatively extraordinary.
 In contrast, the only type of campus violence that is unfortunately common enough to be characterized as “ordinary” is peer sexual assault and similar forms of campus gender-based violence.
 Accordingly, this essay explores the scope and dynamics of both “ordinary” and “extraordinary” campus violence, discusses the law and “best practices” dealing with peer sexual violence victims’ rights and the due process rights of students accused of misconduct, and contrasts the typical disciplinary responses of many schools to both the methods required by the applicable law and those advocated by the best practices literature.
 It concludes that understanding peer sexual violence and applying that understanding to less common forms of campus violence may help us to prevent and understand what the proper responses should be to both forms of violence.

 35 J.C. & U.L.
 613-690 (2009)

 Scholarly Commons Citation

 Cantalupo, Nancy Chi, "Campus Violence: Understanding the Extraordinary Through the Ordinary" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 428.
+428.